Ellaria Sand: A Dance with Dragons

 Gregor Clegane apparently dies of the poison after spending days in agony (Oberyn having treated the poison to work slowly).
 His skull is sent to Dorne, where Oberyn's brother, Doran Martell, the ruling Prince of Dorne, sees it.
 Despite Gregor and Tywin's deaths, Oberyn's bastard daughters want revenge.
 Ellaria argues against revenge, saying all those they want revenge against are dead and the Lannisters they are now targeting took no part in their kin's deaths.
 She reminds them Oberyn died trying to avenge his sister's death and worries they too will die, if they seek vengeance.
 Doran sends her back to her father, Lord Harmen Uller of Hellholt with her youngest daughter Loreza Sand.

 TV adaptation

-English actress Indira Varma portrays Ellaria Sand.
+Indira Varma at the Game of Thrones season 8 World Premiere in 2019.

-Ellaria Sand is played by the British actress Indira Varma in the television adaption of the series of books.
+The British actress Indira Varma plays Ellaria Sand in the television adaptation of the book series.
 She won the Empire Hero Award along with the rest of the cast in 2015.
-She was also nominated, along with the rest of the cast for Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series in 2016.
+She was also nominated, along with the rest of the cast, for a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series in 2016.